 Making The Winchendon School Education Affordable

-The goal of the Financial Aid Program is to allow access to those who may not be able to afford The Winchendon School.
-We understand and appreciate the financial commitment families undertake in deciding to send their children to Winchendon.
-As a school, we are aware that private school tuition is a considerable investment, and for the 2018-2019 school year, the school awarded over $3.5 million in need-based financial aid to those families who have completed the Financial Aid application process and qualify for need-based aid.
+Meanwhile, the goal of the Financial Aid Program is to allow access to those who may not be able to afford The Winchendon School.
+Moreover, we understand and appreciate the financial commitment families undertake in deciding to send their children to Winchendon.
+As a school, we are aware that private school tuition is a considerable investment.
+For the 2020-2021 school year, between the two campuses, the School awarded approximately $5 million in need-based financial aid to those families who have completed the Financial Aid application process and qualify for need-based aid.

 Our Financial Aid Philosophy

 Winchendon’s policy is to make admissions decisions separate from Financial Aid decisions.
-Each year the demand for financial aid increases, and we find we are not able to meet the needs of every family applying and, unfortunately, some applicants may be placed on a waitlist for Admissions.
+However, each year the demand for financial aid increases.
+We find we are not able to meet the needs of every family applying, and, unfortunately, some applicants may be placed on a waitlist for Admissions.
 While we do have a generous financial aid budget, we cannot guarantee funding to everyone who qualifies.

 The Financial Aid Application Process

-The Winchendon School works with a company called School and Student Services (SSS) for Financial Aid (Winchendon’s School Code for SSS is8242.
+In addition, The Winchendon School works with a company called School and Student Services (SSS) for Financial Aid (Winchendon’s School Code for SSS is 8242.
 SSS uses a formula to compute a family’s estimated contribution to an independent school education.
-The Financial Aid Committee at Winchendon considers the SSS recommendation and then conducts a more in-depth evaluation that includes a review of both 2017 and 2018 tax returns.
-While we ask families to estimate the 2018 tax information in the financial aid application process, awards are not final until the 2018 federal tax return is submitted to SSS.
+The Financial Aid Committee at Winchendon considers the SSS recommendation and then conducts a more in-depth evaluation that includes a review of both 2019 and 2020 tax returns.
+While we ask families to estimate the 2020 tax information in the financial aid application process, awards are not final until the 2020 federal tax return is submitted to SSS.

-To be eligible for consideration in the first round of financial aid awards, families must complete their application by January 31, 2019.
-If this deadline is met, new families are likely to be notified as to whether, or not they will receive financial aid for 2019-2020 at the time of acceptance.
+Above all, to be eligible for consideration in the first round of financial aid awards, families must complete their application by January 31, 2021.
+However, if new families meet this deadline, they are likely to be notified whether they will receive financial aid for 2021-2020 at the time of acceptance.
 After February 1st, the Admission Committee will meet and awards will be made until all financial aid resources have been expended.
 Returning families must also re-apply for financial aid on an annual basis.
 In addition, returning students currently receiving financial aid have priority in this process, provided they meet the financial aid application deadline.

 Financial Aid Timeline

-For the 2018-2019 academic year, The Winchendon School will be offering two merit-based legacy scholarships for children, grandchildren of The Winchendon School alumni who will be entering grades 9-PG, as a boarding student.
+For the 2020-2021 academic year, The Winchendon School will be offering two merit-based legacy scholarships for children or grandchildren of The Winchendon School alumni who will be entering grades 9-PG, as a boarding student.

 The Legacy Scholarship covers the difference in cost between a day and 7-day boarding tuition.
 Eligible families may also apply for additional need-based financial aid.
 Applicants who have completed their admission application by January 15 and been identified by the Admission Committee as a potential candidate for the Legacy Scholarship will be notified by February 15th if they were chosen as a recipient.